xwmx/nb/README.md

 # list item 1 ("Document One", document.md) in the example/demo/ folder
 nb list example/demo/1

-# list item 1 ("Document One", document.md) in the example/demo/ folder
+# edit item 1 ("Document One", document.md) in the example/demo/ folder
 nb edit example/2/document.md

-# list item 1 ("Document One", document.md) in the example/demo/ folder
+# show item 1 ("Document One", document.md) in the example/demo/ folder
 nb show 1/2/Document\ One

-# list item 1 ("Document One", document.md) in the example/demo/ folder
+# delete item 1 ("Document One", document.md) in the example/demo/ folder
 nb delete 1/demo/1
 ```